Soldie/Arms-Commander/README.md

 	#0 Return to Main Menu
 	#1.
 Aircrack-ng, crack captured WPA handshakes

-(for now, considering just leaving it at the Wireless attack category, there is no GPU support until I see a more enthusiatic community (the hashcat crowd doesn't seem to be "cool with Kali" rrecently and I am not here to break anyone's machine from a botched video driver install))
+(for now, considering just leaving it at the Wireless attack category, there is no GPU support until I see a more enthusiatic community (the hashcat crowd doesn't seem to be "cool with Kali" recently and I am not here to break anyone's machine from a botched video driver install))
 # 7. "Book Learning",
 	#0.
 Return to Main Menu
 	#1.
 Violent Python POCs